Turborepo

 Logs

-Turborepo always captures the terminal outputs of your tasks, restoring those logs to your terminal from the first time that the task was ran.
+Turborepo always captures the terminal outputs of your tasks, restoring those logs to your terminal from the first time that the task ran.

 You can configure the verbosity of the replayed logs using the --output-logs flag or outputLogs configuration option.